tommasorigon/India-SequentiaLogit/results.md

 ## Information criteria (DIC and WAIC)

 Following [Gelman et al. (2014)](https://link.springer.com/article/10.1007/s11222-013-9416-2) we compute the DIC (Deviance Information Criterion) and WAIC (Watanabe-Akaike information criterion) indexes.
-They can be evaluated using the `IC` function, included in the [`core_functions.R`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R) file.
+They can be done by using the `IC` function, included in the [`core_functions.R`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R) file.
 For each model, the IC function return both the DIC and the WAIC but also the effective degree of freedom for each model (not reported in the paper).

 Notice that the factorization of our likelihood allows to decompose the DIC and WAIC indexes, that is